 Saving the Day with a Mock

-Last Friday I was asked to help to resolve an urgent issue, which I did - with the help of a mock.
+Last Friday, I was asked to help with resolving an urgent issue, which I did - with the help of a mock.

 A 5 minutes fix saved probably thousands of dollars.

 A non-essential service blocks your testing?
 Mock it away!